William Dunbar (explorer): Early life and education

+Career

 In spring 1771, William Dunbar sailed from London to Philadelphia to try his luck in America.
 He initially became a merchant in Philadelphia, transporting goods he brought with him from London in an effort to enter the Indian trade.
 In 1773, he formed a partnership with John Ross, another Scottish merchant from Philadelphia, in the British province of West Florida.
 He then went to Pensacola and obtained a grant of land near Baton Rouge, which was at the time called Fort New Richmond, from the British governor.
+He was a Judge of Probate in 1780.
 In 1784, he established, together with Ross, a plantation near Natchez, Mississippi called "The Forest", where he cultivated Indigo and cotton.
+The mansion was reportedly constructed beginning in 1792, and was described in 1915 as "a magnificent home of great architectural beauty and fine proportions.
+This house became the precedent, for many homes built later on, with its wide halls and stately rooms, and the galleries extending entirely around the house on the upper and lower stories and supported by fine Corinthian columns.
+Monticello, the Shields' home was built on this plan...This home was burned in 1856 and unfortunately no sketch exists of this lordly Dunbar mansion with its winding carriage way, imposing entrance and delightful galleries."
+Dunbar was also the patriarch of a lineage in Natchez known as the "city Dunbars", distinguishing them from another unrelated Dunbar family in Natchez called the "country Dunbars".

 After Ross' death in 1800, he bought out his interest from Ross' heirs.
 In 1785, he married Dinah Clark from Whitehaven, England, with whom he had nine children.
 By 1803 Dunbar owned some 4000 acre – he also owned "The Grange" and other lots within Natchez given him for his service to the Spanish Government as surveyor.
 In 1807 he wrote Charleston merchants, Thomas Tunno and John Price, to purchase a shipload of African slaves excepting those from 'the Iboa nation' and those 'nearer the coast, such as Bornon, Houssa, Zanfara, Zegzeg, Kapina, Tombotoo, all or near the river Niger'.
 Dunbar died in The Forest on October 16, 1810.